Guide

 Scottish taxpayers

 Scottish income tax rates differ from the rest of the UK.
-For relief at source schemes, Scottish providers still claim 20% from HMRC, but the extra relief to claim via Self Assessment may be different — Scottish intermediate-rate taxpayers (21%) would claim only 1% extra, while Scottish higher-rate (42%) taxpayers claim 22%.
-The net cost calculations in the table above apply to England, Wales and Northern Ireland.
+For relief at source schemes, providers still claim 20% from HMRC.
+But the extra to claim via Self Assessment varies.
+Scottish intermediate-rate (21%) taxpayers claim 1% extra.
+Scottish higher-rate (42%) taxpayers claim 22%.
+The table above applies to England, Wales and Northern Ireland.
 The calculator handles Scottish rates correctly.

 Common confusion